-3. An abstract of no more than 500 words.
+- An abstract of no more than 500 words.
 An abstract is a complete—but very short!—version of your presentation.
-For a panel, it should outline the topic you plan to address and points for discussion, explain your panelists’ perspectives, and provide a couple of sample questions.
-Here are a couple of resources you might use to put together a brief but cohesive abstract section for your proposal, if you’d like it to be more formal:
+For a paper or lecture, it should outline the topic you plan to address and points for discussion, explain your conclusion, and point to major sources or theories that have influenced your thinking.
+Here are a couple of resources you might use to put together a brief but cohesive abstract section for your proposal—just keep in mind that details may differ:

 - How to Write an Abstract by Philip Koopman at Carnegie Mellon University

 - An article on abstracts prepared for Terminus, a past event from Narrate Conferences

 - Claremont University’s tips for making conference proposals

 - Purdue’s conference proposal tips

 Most abstracts range from 100 to 300 words, though they can be up to 500 words, and are 1–3 paragraphs long.
 Aim for about 300–350 words, and at least a good, solid paragraph, unless you need more space to explain a theory or cite sources.